 Ecological site concept

-These sites occur over shallow to moderately deep rocky soils on uplands.
+The site is characterized by extremely bouldery to rubbly, shallow to moderately deep, well drained clayey soils on uplands.
 The reference vegetation includes tall and midgrasses with a variety of forbs and scattered shrubs and trees.
 Without periodic fires or brush management, woody species may increase and dominate the site.